 The ability to make both Rayleigh and Love wave dispersion measurements at periods shorter than ~20 seconds is important if radial anisotropy (the bifurcation of Vsv and Vsh) in the crust is to be observed.
 Shapiro et al. (2004) inferred strong radial anisotropy in the Tibetan crust, which they argued is caused by on-going crustal deformation.
 This inference is based on observing a discrepancy in the dispersion characteristics of Rayleigh and Love waves at periods for which the waves are sensitive to the crust.
-The thick crust of Tibet means that surface waves retain sensitivity to crustal structures to much longer periods than elsewhere in the world.
+The thick crust of Tibet means that surface waves retain sensitivity to crustal structures to much longer periods than almost everywhere else in the world.
 For a crustal Rayleigh-Love discrepancy to be observed across the western US, for example, where the average crustal thickness is less than half that of Tibet, Rayleigh and Love wave dispersion should be obtained to periods down to at least 10 sec.
 Such periods are attenuated strongly from distant earthquakes and are largely unobservable, but are readily observed with ambient noise.

-Past work also has concentrated on group rather than phase velocities for a number of reasons, perhaps most importantly because the "initial phase" of ambient noise is not well understood and has been the subject of some speculation and confusion.
+Past work also has concentrated on group rather than phase velocities for a number of reasons, perhaps most importantly because the "initial phase" of ambient noise cross-correlation was not well understood and has been the subject of some speculation and confusion.
+Here we borrow the term "initial phase" used in traditional earthquake analysis.
+Although the "initial phase" here is purely caused by the inhomogeneity of the noise source distribution, it does share the same mathematic form and meaning in the context of describing the estimated Green's function, as we will show.
 Theoretical work done by Lobkis & Weaver (2001), Roux et al. (2005), Sabra et al. (2005b), and Snieder (2004) suggested that phase information in the surface-wave Green's function can be recovered from the negative time derivative of the symmetric cross-correlation under the assumption of a spatially homogeneous ambient-noise source distribution.
 (The "symmetric component cross-correlation" or "symmetric signal" is the average of the cross-correlation at positive and negative correlation lag times.)
 Under this assumption, Yao et al. (2006) presented the first phase speed tomography based on ambient noise over south-east Tibet.
 However, how this assumption may alter, degrade or break-down given the inhomogeneous distribution of ambient noise sources on earth has been unclear.
 The inhomogeneous distribution of noise sources is seen clearly by comparing the positive and negative lags of the cross-correlations (e.g., Lin et al., 2007).
-This type of observation is the basis for recent studies aimed at characterizing ambient noise sources (e.g.,

-Stehly et al., 2006; Yang & Ritzwoller, 2007).
+This type of observation is the basis for recent studies aimed at characterizing ambient noise sources (e.g., Stehly et al., 2006; Yang & Ritzwoller, 2007).
 Yao et al. (2006) have also suggested that an inhomogeneous source distribution may account for part of the 1% - 3% inconsistency they observed between phase velocity measurements made by the ambient noise method and the traditional earthquake-based two-station method between periods of 20 - 30 sec.

 Phase velocity measurements are desirable for the following reasons.
 First, as we show, the uncertainty of the phase velocity measurement is much smaller than that of the group velocity measurement.
 Second, within the same period band, phase velocity has a deeper sensitivity kernel and, therefore, constrains deeper velocity structures.
-Third, the dispersion relation for group velocity can be calculated from the dispersion relation of phase velocity, but the converse is not true.
+Third, the dispersion relation for group velocity can be calculated from the dispersion relation for phase velocity, but the converse is not true.